pushkarlaulkar/devops-challenge/README.md

 This is a simple Flask app to expose an API at the default root path '/'.

 Steps to clone the repository, build the docker image and push it to your own docker hub account
-  1. Clone the repo
+  1. Clone the repo.

      ```
      git clone https://github.com/pushkarlaulkar/devops-challenge.git
      ```
-  2. Go into the **app** folder and run the below command to build the docker image
+  2. Change into the **app** folder and run the below command to build the docker image.

      ```
      docker build -t simple-time-service:$(date +"%Y%m%d%H%M%S") -f Dockerfile .